Do I need a GP referral to access private OT/SLT?

 How much does a complete assessment cost?

-Assessments (including detailed reports) typically cost between £250 and £400 depending on the standardised tools that need to be used.
+Assessments (including detailed reports) typically cost between £250 and £500 depending on the age of the child and the standardised tools used.
 Actual price will be determined after the initial consultation.

 Can I book multiple sessions in advance?